 This step has already been completed!
 With support from the Town of New Glasgow, TorchLight Bioresources led the submission of a successful application to the Government of Canada’s SREP Program (Capacity Building Stream) for a feasibility study for a community-wide district heating network.

 The aim of the feasibility study is ultimately to understand whether or not the project is economically viable for, and desired by, your community.
 The technology is proven but we need to understand the costs to construct and operate the system in New Glasgow to understand if heat can be delivered to you – the customer – at an affordable price.

 2023 – 2024

 If the community biomass district energy system is shown to be economically viable through the feasibility study, and is desired by the community, the next step is to apply to the Investing in Canada Infrastructure Program (ICIP) for capital funding for the first phase of the project.

-2024 – 2027
+2024 – 2029

-Construct bioenergy Plant and Phase 1 of heat network
+Construct Bioenergy Plant and Phase 1 of Heat Network

-Once infrastructure funding is secured, a public tender would be released for the construction of the network and initial biomass heat plant.
-The successful proponent would complete a final engineered design for Phase One based on the network design in the feasibility study.
-Working with local contractors and skilled trades workers, build-out of the district network and biomass heat plant will begin.
+Once infrastructure funding is secured, a public tender would be released for the construction of the first phase of the heat network and biomass CHP plant.
+The successful proponent(s) would complete a final engineered design for Phase 1 of the network based on the design in the feasibility study.
+Working with local contractors and skilled trades workers, build-out of the district network and biomass energy centre would begin.